16 Ways to Improve Communication in the Workplace

 11. Respect the importance of accountability.

-When people clearly understand their roles and responsibilities as part of a team and the work to be done, it makes it Almost Easy™ for them to be accountable for it.
+When people clearly understand their roles and responsibilities as part of a team and the work to be done, it makes it easy for them to be accountable.

 Establish a framework for communication around accountability through: